-Emma Gaggio was born into a family of interior decorators that has been present in Venice since 1800; she grew up surrounded by Venetian luxury fabrics and furniture.
-Her father’s clients included the Agnelli and Fùrstenberberg families, and the Teatro La Fenice (1960) .
+Emma Gaggio was born into a family that has worked in Venice in the fields of fabrics and upholstery since 1800.
+Her father’s clients included the Agnelli and Fürstenberg families, and the Teatro La Fenice (1960).

-Although Emma attended liceo classico (secondary school specialising in the classics) and adored history and philosophy, her attention was turned to the highly valued craft of Venetian printing; she sought to draw inspiration from – and continue – the tradition of this fertile heritage of the Serene Republic.
+Although Emma attended liceo classico (secondary school specialising in the classics) and adored history and philosophy, her attention was turned to the highly valued craft of Venetian printing; she drew inspiration from – and continues – this tradition of the Serene Republic.

-In 1985, Emma opened a large studio and workshop near Campo Santo Stefano in Venice where she developed the art of combining fabrics, designs and colours.
+In 1985, she opened a large studio and workshop near Campo Santo Stefano in Venice where she developed the art of combining fabrics, designs and colours.

-Contacted by companies in Milan, she shipped her products (cushions, tapestries, plaid…) to department stores such as Harvey Nichols in London, and Gergof & Goodman, Neiman Marcus, Barney’s and the Pontatina shop in New York.
+Contacted by companies in Milan, her products (cushions, tapestries, plaid…) were sold in department stores such as Harvey Nichols in London, and Gergof & Goodman, Neiman Marcus, Barney’s and the Pontatina shop in New York.

 In Italy, during the same period, she worked with Valentino and Fendi, and in 2006 with Gucci.
 In the USA, she was awarded a contract to furnish a private jet.